m1k1o/neko/README.md

 </div>

 # n.eko (m1k1o fork)
-This app uses Web RTC to stream a desktop inside of a docker container.
-This is fork of https://github.com/nurdism/neko.
+This app uses Web-RTC to stream a desktop inside a docker container.
+This is a fork of https://github.com/nurdism/neko.

-For n.eko room management software visit https://github.com/m1k1o/neko-rooms.
+For n.eko room management software, visit https://github.com/m1k1o/neko-rooms.

 ## Differences to original repository.

 ### New Features
-- Clipboard button with text area - for browsers, that don't support clipboard syncing (FireFox, what a shame...) or for HTTP.
+- Clipboard button with text area - for browsers, that don't support clipboard syncing (Firefox, what a shame...) or for HTTP.
-- Keyboard modifier state synchronization (Num Lock, Caps Lock, Scroll Lock) for each hosting.
+- Keyboard modifier state synchronization (Num-Lock, Caps-Lock, Scroll-Lock) for each hosting.
 - Added chromium ungoogled (with h265 support) an kept up to date (by @whalehub).
 - Added Picture in Picture button (only for watching screen, controlling not possible).
 - Added RTMP broadcast.
-Enables broadcasting neko screen to local RTMP server, YouTube or Twitch.
+Enables broadcasting n.eko screen to local RTMP server, YouTube or Twitch.
 - Stereo sound (works properly only in Firefox host).
 - Added limited support for some mobile browsers with `playsinline` attribute.
 - Added `VIDEO_BITRATE` and `AUDIO_BITRATE` in kbit/s to control stream quality (in collaboration with @mbattista).
 - Added `MAX_FPS`, where you can specify max WebRTC frame rate.
-When set to `0`, frame rate won't be capped and you can enjoy your real `60fps` experience.
+When set to `0`, frame rate won't be capped, and you can enjoy your real `60fps` experience.
 Originally, it was constant at `25fps`.
 - Invite links.
-You can invite people and they don't need to enter passwords by themselves (and get confused about user accounts that do not exits).
+You can invite people, and they don't need to enter passwords by themselves (and get confused about user accounts that do not exist).
 You can put your password in URL using `?pwd=<your-password>` and it will be automatically used when logging in.
 - Added `/stats?pwd=<admin>` endpoint to get total active connections, host and members.
 - Added `m1k1o/neko:vlc` tag, use VLC to watch local files together (by @mbattista).
-- Added `m1k1o/neko:xfce` tag, as an non video related showcase (by @mbattista).
+- Added `m1k1o/neko:xfce` tag, as a non-video related showcase (by @mbattista).
 - Added ARM-based images, for Raspberry Pi support (by @mbattista).
 - Added simple language picker.
 - Added `?usr=<display-name>` that will prefill username.
 This allows creating auto-join links.